What Stops People from Working Together in the Workplace?

 Regardless, all experts agree that practicing mindfulness is essential in building and sustaining healthy, productive work relationships.
 “In experiments I’ve done, I’ve found that once people are exposed to rudeness, they are three times less likely to help others and their willingness to share drops by more than half,” notes Porath.
 “A little civility goes a long way, enhancing a team’s performance by increasing the amount of psychological safety that people feel.”

 As a leader, it’s important to model respectful behavior and create a civil climate to enable greater collaboration.
-Keep an eye on how your employees work together, and communicate with employees to create accountability.
-Make a mental note to talk to those you notice are overly critical, thoughtlessly puts down others, or questions another worker’s capabilities.
+Keep an eye on how your employees work together and communicate with employees to create accountability.
+Make a mental note to talk to those you notice is overly critical, thoughtlessly puts down others, or questions another worker’s capabilities.